nshah86/YouTube_Podcast/README.md

 # YouTube Podcast Generator

-A modular agentic workflow application that converts YouTube videos into text summaries or podcast-style audio conversations.
+A modular application with a Streamlit UI that converts YouTube videos into text summaries or podcast-style audio conversations.

 ## Features